saishyam43-oss/flowgrid-activation-quality-diagnosis/README.md

 - Where does activation collapse?
 - Which behaviors actually separate retained accounts from churned ones?

-The output is a metric and decision redesign, not a reporting exercise.
+The output is a **metric and decision redesign**, not a reporting exercise.

 ---